Bob Snyder (artist): Electronic visualization events

 Shortly after graduating, Snyder enrolled into Dan Sandin's video art class at the University of Illinois Chicago in Chicago, where he was introduced to and began working with Sandin's Image Processor (IP).
 He later joined the Circle Graphics Habitat (today Electronic Visualization Laboratory), an interdisciplinary research group developed by Sandin and Tom DeFanti between 1973-75 that centered around the IP and DeFanti's Graphic Symbiosis System (GRASS).
 While working with Sandin and DeFanti, Snyder met Phil Morton who at that time was teaching at the School of the Art Institute (SAIC) in Chicago.
-Snyder joined SAIC's faculty in 1974 and in 1976 became the head of the Sound Area, later expanded into School of the Art Institute's Sound Department.
+Snyder joined SAIC's faculty in 1974 and 1976 became the head of the Sound Area, later expanded into the School of the Art Institute's Sound Department.

 Together with the community of electronic media artists including Phil Morton, Dan Sandin, Tom DeFanti, Jane Veeder, Jamie Fenton, Barbara Sykes and others, Snyder participated in the Electronic Visualization Events (EVE) organized by the Circle Graphics Habitat—a series of group shows focusing on experimental media performance and image processing.
 The first iteration of EVE, held in April 1975, featured a collaborative performance by Snyder-Morton-Sandin-DeFanti called Peano Boogie, an improvised piece for which Snyder provided the soundtrack.
 The group performed again a year later at the second EVE, showing their interactive work Ryral, for which Snyder used SAIC's EMU sound synthesizer.
 In the third event, which took place in May 1978, the group, joined by Jane Veeder, Sticks Raboin and Rylin Harris, performed a piece called Spiral 3.
-During the show Snyder's collaboration with Morton and Guenther Tetz titled Data Bursts in 3 moves was also shown.
+During the show, Snyder's collaboration with Morton and Guenther Tetz titled Data Bursts in 3 moves was also shown.